grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### repairing and pumping out the cargo hold)

 In the cargo hold, Bastian and Gregory were laying out the heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.
-Multiple black hoses and thick electrical cables snaked across the floor grating making navigation treacherous.
+Multiple black hoses and thick electrical cables snaked across the floor grating making navigating the space treacherous.

 Owen had his own electric pump -- a smaller one that pumped air -- down at the edge of the black lake, and he was feeding an air hose to Chips who was wearing a diving mask connected to the hose.
 She was kicking to keep her head above water while holding up a welding torch with one hand.
 The welding torch was connected by its own lines to the tanks in the welding rig propped next to the pump at the edge of the lake.
 Chocks kept the wheels of the rig from rolling into the water.

 Chips dove down, and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
 "Owen!
 I need another fuckin' piece of steel plate, and -- fuck it -- another brace too."

-"Alright Chips!"
-Called the kid from the shore where the water lapped at the toes of his boots.
+"Alright!" called the kid from the shore where the water lapped at the toes of his boots.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.

 Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so everything was heard three times.
 That was normal, and Captain Percy was used to it.
 But the mass of water filling one end of the cargo hold changed the sound of the space.
 It ate at her instinctual sense that her boat was far from being healthy.
 It was hard to pin down precisely how it changed.
 It sounded like a room dominated by an athletic swimming pool.
 It was a quality of sound that should never be heard on a submarine.